 How Do NOBULL Shoes Fit?

-However, with NOBULL offering so many different types of shoes now, I’d strongly suggest checking out their product details page and looking at other user-feedback reviews to get a better scope of how certain shoes are fitting for others.
+However, with NOBULL offering so many different types of shoes now, I’d strongly suggest checking out their product details page and looking at other user-feedback reviews to get a better scope of how certain shoes fit others.

-- NOBULL Trainer Sizing (Low-Top): Go true-to-size.
+- NOBULL Outwork: Go true-to-size.
 If you have a wide foot, then you may also want to go up a half size in this model.

 - NOBULL Court Trainer: Go true to size.
-This shoe’s overall fit is identical to the Trainer+ so please refer to the above sizing notes.
+This shoe’s overall fit is identical to the Trainer+, so please refer to the sizing notes above.

-- NOBULL Canvas Trainer (Low-Top): This model’s toe box and midfoot volume are pretty limited.
-Some athletes can get away going true-to-size in this model, but for many, especially those who wear thicker socks you may want to go up a .5 size.
+- NOBULL Canvas Trainer: This model’s toe box and midfoot volume are pretty limited.
+Some athletes can get away going true-to-size in this model, but for many, especially those who wear thicker socks, you may want to go up a .5 size.

-- NOBULL Ripstop Runner: Go true-to-size.
-If you have a wider foot, then you may not like this model’s forefoot and midfoot width so you may want to explore different options.
+- NOBULL All Day Runner: Go true to size.
+If you have a wider foot, you may not like this model’s forefoot and midfoot width, so you may want to explore different options.

 - NOBULL Mesh Runner: Go true-to-size.
 The upper moves well and breaks in fairly easily.